Trail Sense

 Plants can provide water when no open sources are available.
 Look for green bamboo, vines, or coconuts for easy access to water, but be sure to positively identify the plant before consuming.
 You can extract water from other plants by placing them into a solar still.

-Dew can be collected from plants in the early morning using a cloth to soak up the water.
-Only collect dew from plants you can positively identify as safe.
+Dew can be collected from plants in the early morning using a cloth or piece of clothing to soak up the water.
+Only collect dew from plants you can positively identify as safe (non-toxic).

 Solar stills